-Northern Ireland has its Fisheries Conservancy Board, which is sponsored by the Department of Culture, Arts and Leisure and is responsible for inland fisheries.
-The marine fisheries are regulated by the Foyle Fisheries Commission (Loughs Agency ) within the Department of Agriculture and Rural Development for Northern Ireland (DARDNI) , through its agencies in the Fisheries Division.
+In Northern Ireland inland fisheries are the responsibility of the Department of Culture, Arts and Leisure .
+The marine fisheries are regulated by the Department of Agriculture and Rural Development for Northern Ireland (DARDNI) , through its agencies in the Fisheries Division.

 Other employing organisations include:

-There may also be short-term openings in developing countries where fish is an important part of the population's diet.
+There may be short-term openings in developing countries where fish is an important part of the population's diet.
 Schemes are run by volunteer programmes such as Voluntary Service Overseas (VSO).

-Useful employment information can be found in the industry magazines, details of which can be found on the Total Fishing website.
+Useful employment information can be found in industry magazines, details of which can be found at Total Fishing .
 Some trade and producer websites list vacancies and contacting employers speculatively can be productive.

 Recruitment agencies and jobcentres sometimes handle vacancies in relevant areas.
 A searchable database of recruitment agencies can be found at the Recruitment & Employment Confederation (REC) .